 Widdemar, Sky Lord of Haaken

 This venerable old wizard is the head of the House of Haaken.
 A bit confused and prone to becoming distracted as the result of his advanced age, Widdemar remains in control of the family fortune and still manages to run its shipbuilding business effectively.
-He pays generous stipends to Auriane, Felldorian, Ethredorian, and to his great granddaughter, Felldorielle.
+He pays generous stipends to Auriane, Felldorian, and his grandchildren Ethredorian, Dardaniel, and Felldorielle.
 His face is a map of wrinkles, and what’s left of his hair is white, long, and stringy.
 Widdemar wears a floor-length robe embroidered with cloudstones, black at the hem and ending in a white stand-up collar reaching from ear to ear.
 His long-sleeved outer robe features various shades of gray.
 Oddly, Widdemar always seem to walk an inch above the floor, as if levitating.

 M28, AC4, hp 42, MV 60’ (20’), AT spell only, Dmg by spell, Save M28, ML8, AL C (Chaotic Neutral in AD&D Game terms).
 St6, In16, Wi13, Dx9, Co9, Ch13 (reflecting his old age).
 Magical Items: abacus of calculation, amulet of spell resistance (30%, spell levels 1-6), balance of coins-to-gems conversion, excellent rod of engineering (applies strictly to wood and shipbuilding), periapts of health and proof against poison, ring of clear thought (protects from mind-affecting powers and old age dementia), robe of cloudstones*, and scarab of protection.